 On June 12, 2019, the Terer exploration license was transferred by Ezana to Axum with a remaining term that expired March 29, 2020.
 The Terer exploration license was subsequently renewed for one-year terms in March 2020 and again in March 2021.
 Thereafter, the exploration license was extended indefinitely due to force majeure.
-The project is no longer in force majeure and Axum has until March 29, 2025 to complete Birr 19,684,489 (approximately \$400,000) of expenditures.
+The project is no longer in force majeure and Axum had until March 29, 2025 to complete Birr 19,684,489 (approximately \$400,000) of expenditures (completed).
+In March 2025, Axum submitted a renewal application and is awaiting a response.
 The project is subject to a 2% NSR royalty.